aartikov/Photo-to-text/README.md

-Android application for coverting photo to text.
+Android application for converting photo to text.